Key 2018 Accomplishments

-The Job Development Bureau participated in ninety-six (96) on-site employer specific job recruitments (+3%) at the Career Center.
+The Job Development Bureau participated in one hundred thirty-five (135) on-site employer specific job recruitments (+355%) at the Career Center.

-The Job Development Bureau sponsored thirty-two (32) individuals to attend occupational classroom training, providing over $57,614 in financial aid for tuition and books.
+The Job Development Bureau sponsored twenty-eight (28) individuals to attend occupational classroom training, providing over $59,538 in financial aid for tuition and books.

-The Summer Youth Program served thirty-four (34) youth in 2016 at twenty-five (25) worksites throughout Genesee County.
-Ten (10) of the worksites were For-Profit businesses (40%) and fifteen (15) were Non-Profit businesses.
-Additionally, the Job Development Bureau assisted ten (10) youth to secure unsubsidized jobs for the summer, bringing the total youth served in the 2016 Summer Youth Program to forty-four (44).
+The Summer Youth Program served forty-seven (47) youth in 2018 (+42%) at twenty-nine (29) worksites throughout Genesee County.
+Seven (7) of the worksites were For-Profit businesses (24%) and twenty-two (22) were Non-Profit businesses.
+Additionally, the Job Development Bureau assisted two (2) youth to secure unsubsidized jobs for the summer, bringing the total youth served in the 2018 Summer Youth Program to forty-nine (49).

-The Career Center provided ten different workshops during the year.
-Our workshops cover the topics of resume writing, interviewing skills, navigating the Civil Service system for jobs, LinkedIn as a job search tool, basic computer skills, Job Search Club, Adult Educational Opportunities, NYS DOL’s Job Zone, Finding Your Ideal Occupation, and Business Forum for Job Seekers.
-The Career Center conducted one hundred and thirty-five (135) workshop sessions over the last year.
+The Career Center provided ten (10) different workshops during the year.
+Our workshops cover the topics of resume writing, cover letters, interviewing skills, navigating the Civil Service system for jobs, LinkedIn as a job search tool, Job Search Club, Veterans Only Job Club, NYS DOL’s Job Zone, Career Exploration, and Business Forum for Job Seekers.
+The Career Center conducted one hundred and forty-nine (149) workshop sessions over the last year.

-The Job Development Bureau and the Genesee County Career Center hosted five (5) interactive video conferencing sessions over the last year using our BTOP 52 inch Tandberg system.
-Additionally, the Career Center participated in seventeen (17) staff development webinars featuring our 77 inch SMART Board and supporting laptop computer, purchased through a previous grant from NYS Department of Labor.
+The Job Development Bureau and the Genesee County Career Center hosted nine (9) interactive video conferencing sessions over the last year using our BTOP 52 inch Tandberg system.
+Additionally, the Career Center participated in sixteen (16) staff development webinars (+45%) featuring our 77 inch SMART Board and supporting laptop computer, purchased through a previous grant from NYS Department of Labor.
 Utilizing these video conferencing tools provides a low cost alternative to out of county training and allows the Career Center to host regional and state-wide training sessions and meetings for area partners.

 The Career Center began hosting Buffalo Niagara SCORE Counselors/Mentors in November of 2014.
-Since then we had 36 customers (+38%) meet with SCORE at our location seeking advice and assistance with their business or startup venture.
+In the past year, we had 29 customers meet with SCORE at our location seeking advice and assistance with their business or startup venture.